probaverse/distionary/README.md

 <img src="man/figures/README-unnamed-chunk-9-1.png" width="100%" />

-Even though only the density and CDF are defining the distribution, other properties can be evaluated, like its mean and quantiles
+Even though only the density and CDF were specified, other properties can be evaluated, like its mean and quantiles:

 ``` r
 mean(linear)